Back to blog

 1. Vocabulary questions

 These questions test a child’s understanding of specific words in the text.
-They might be asked to define a word or choose a synonym from multiple options.
+They might be asked to define a word or choose a synonym (a word with the same meaning) from multiple options.

 2. Retrieval questions

-How to prepare: Teach your child to scan the text efficiently and underline key information.
-Practising with short extracts and simple retrieval tasks can help build confidence.
+How to prepare: Teach your child to scan texts to find key information quickly.
+Try practising with short extracts and simple tasks to build confidence and accuracy.

 3. Inference questions